jeff-hykin/vibrance/README.md

 console.blue.underline("Howdy!")
 console.green.bgBlack("Howdy!")

-// alternatively use vibrancy
+// a dont-import-console way of using vibrancy console.log(vibrance.blue("This will ").bold.magenta("also").blue(" be logged"))
+// alternative way
 vibrance.blue("Howdy! ").green("this will be logged").log() // NOTE: needs log at the end!
-// a different way of using vibrancy console.log(vibrance.blue("This will ").bold("also").blue(" be logged"))
 ```